Huawei executive resolves criminal charges in deal with US | Law-Order

 Huawei executive resolves criminal charges in deal with US

-A top executive of Chinese communications giant Huawei Technologies has resolved criminal charges against her as part of a deal with the U.S. Justice Department that could pave the way for her to return to China and that concludes a case that roiled relations between Washington and Beijing.The deal with Meng Wanzhou, Huaweis chief financial officer and the daughter of the companys founder, was disclosed in federal court in Brooklyn on Friday.

-A top executive of Chinese communications giant Huawei Technologies has resolved criminal charges against her as part of a deal with the U.S. Justice Department that could pave the way for her to return to China and that concludes a case that roiled relations between Washington and Beijing.
+A top executive of Chinese communications giant Huawei Technologies resolved criminal charges against her as part of a deal Friday with the US Justice Department that paves the way for her to return to China and concludes a case that roiled relations between Washington and Beijing.

-The deal, known as a deferred prosecution agreement, resolves a yearslong legal and geopolitical tussle that involved not only the U.S. and China but also Canada, where Meng has remained since her arrest there in December 2018.
-Meng appeared via videoconference at Friday's hearing.
+The arrangement, known as a deferred prosecution agreement, resolves a year-long legal and geopolitical tussle that involved not only the US and China but also Canada, where Meng has remained since her arrest in December 2018 at Vancouver's airport.

+The case came amid a broader Trump administration crackdown against Huawei over US government concerns that the company's products could facilitate Chinese spying — an assertion Huawei executives have repeatedly denied.
+The Commerce Department issued new rules in August 2020 that further blocked the company from accessing chip technology, and the Biden administration has kept up a hard line on Huawei and other Chinese corporations whose technology is thought to pose national security risks.

+Meng had long fought the Justice Department's extradition request, with her lawyers calling the case against her flawed and alleging that she was being used as a “bargaining chip” in political gamesmanship.
+They cited a 2018 interview in which then-President Donald Trump said he'd be willing to intervene in the case if it would help secure a trade deal with China or aid US security interests.

-Meng, the daughter of Huawei's founder, Ren Zhengfei, fought the Justice Department's extradition request, and her lawyers called the case against her flawed.
-Last month, a Canadian judge didn't rule on whether Meng should be extradited to the U.S. after a Canadian Justice Department lawyer wrapped up his case saying there was enough evidence to show she was dishonest and deserved to stand trial in the U.S.
+Last month, a Canadian judge held off on ruling whether Meng should be extradited to the US after a Canadian Justice Department lawyer wrapped up his case saying there was enough evidence to show she was dishonest and deserved to stand trial in the US.

-Huawei is the biggest global supplier of network gear for phone and internet companies, and some analysts say Chinese companies have flouted international rules and norms amid allegations of technology theft.
-The company represents China's progress in becoming a technological power and has been a subject of U.S. security and law enforcement concerns.
+Huawei is the biggest global supplier of network gear for phone and internet companies.
+It is a symbol of China's progress in becoming a technological world power, but has been a subject of US security and law enforcement concerns.
+Some analysts say Chinese companies have flouted international rules and norms and stolen technology.

-It has repeatedly denied the U.S. government's allegations and the security concerns about its products.
+The company has repeatedly denied the US government's allegations and security concerns about its products.

+What the deal with Meng means for two Canadians detained in China remains unknown at this point.
+Michael Kovrig and Michael Spavor were arrested after Canada arrested Meng on the US extradition request — a move that many countries labeled “hostage politics.”
+Kovrig, a Canadian diplomat on leave to work with an international organization, and Spavor, an entrepreneur, have both since been convicted of spying in closed Chinese courts.

+In 2019, two Canadians convicted in separate drug cases in China were sentenced to death.
+A third, Robert Schellenberg, received a 15-year sentence that was abruptly increased to the death penalty after Meng's arrest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)